 Would you take the time to answer these questions?

 *What would you do if you were ten times bolder?

 *When and what has it cost you in life not to be bold?

 Those are hard questions to answer.
-For if we know the answer to those questions, and if we don’t like what we come up with, then we should just go do it.
+For if we know the answer to those questions, and if we don’t like what we come up with, then it’s time to make a change.

 I get that’s a pretty trite statement.
 If it was that easy, we would all do it.
 Invite God into the process.
-That will be the most important action of all.
+That is the most important action of all.